adamd1008/gaxx/README.md

 [G1000] | BEST = 2      | "PJHS*?"
 ```

 This time we didn't find a collision.
-We only found a string that has a has code with a difference of 2 from the target hash.
+We only found a string that has a hash code with a difference of 2 from the target hash.